priakhina/simple-to-do-app/README.md

 ## Project Overview

+### Features

 The app allows users to:

 - Add new to-dos to the list
-- Mark to-dos as complete/incomplete
+- Mark to-dos as completed
 - Delete to-dos from the list
-- Filter by all/active/complete to-dos
+- Filter by all/active/completed to-dos
 - Clear all completed to-dos
 - Toggle light and dark mode
 - View the optimal layout for the app depending on their device's screen size